-There are probably a few different stats you could pick that need some attention for the blue and golds, but for the sake of long-suffering Eels fans here is gone for one which not only was a big let-down in 2018 but also could very well be dramatically improved in 2019.
+There are probably a few different stats you could pick that need some attention for the blue and golds, but for the sake of long-suffering Eels fans we've gone for one which not only was a big let-down in 2018 but also could very well be dramatically improved in 2019.

 The Eels were a distant last for total metres from the back three in 2018.
 A rotating cast including Josh Hoffman, Bevan French, George Jennings, Will Smith, Clint Gutherson, Jarryd Hayne, Kirisome Auva'a and occasionally Corey Norman combined for 7746 metres from the back three (which only includes games the above players played at fullback and wing).